Misfits-Rebels-Outcasts/ShaderMuse/gallery/README.md

 Pipeline

 0. Sunflower Image
-1. Sinusoidal Gradient - none
+1. Sinusoidal Gradient
-2. FBM Noise - none
+2. FBM Noise
-4. Subtract Blend Mode - 2,"1"
+4. Subtract Blend Mode (2,"1")

 ### How to load the pipeline document in this gallery?